Chart Color Schemes

 Rosebery - Beaconsfield hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Rosebery-Beaconsfield's median age is 32 years, which is materially younger than Greater Sydney's average of 37 and significantly lower than the national average of 38.
+Rosebery-Beaconsfield's median age is 32 years, which is younger than the Greater Sydney average of 37 and significantly lower than the national average of 38.
 Compared to Greater Sydney, Rosebery-Beaconsfield has a higher concentration of 25-34 year-olds at 30.4%, but fewer 5-14 year-olds at 5.8%.
 This 25-34 age group is well above the national average of 14.5%.
-Post-2021 Census data shows that the 35 to 44 age group grew from 18.8% to 20.9% of the population, while the 25 to 34 cohort declined from 33.2% to 30.4%.
-Demographic modeling suggests that Rosebery-Beaconsfield's age profile will evolve significantly by 2041.
-The 35 to 44 cohort is projected to grow by 38%, adding 1,113 residents to reach a total of 4,036.
-The 0 to 4 age group is projected to grow at a more modest rate of 1%, adding only 5 residents.
+Post-2021 Census data shows that the 35 to 44 age group has grown from 18.8% to 20.9% of the population, while the 25 to 34 cohort has declined from 33.2% to 30.4%.
+By 2041, demographic modeling suggests Rosebery-Beaconsfield's age profile will evolve significantly.
+The 35 to 44 cohort is projected to grow by 38%, adding 1,113 residents to reach 4,036.
+The 0 to 4 age group shows more modest growth at 1%, adding only 5 residents.